William S. Dix: The Freedom to Read

 Shortly after this decision, to assuage the fears librarians across the country still felt, Dix and IFC Executive Secretary Paul Bixler began planning a conference to formulate a statement that later became known as The Freedom to Read.
-This statement, of which Dix was the principal author, was adopted by the ALA and the American Book Publishers Council (now known as the Association of American Publishers) on June 25, 1953, and unequivocally states that “the ordinary individual, by exercising critical judgment, will select the good and reject the bad.
-We trust Americans to recognize propaganda and misinformation, and to make their own decisions about what they read and believe.”
+This statement, of which Dix was the principal author, was adopted by the ALA and the American Book Publishers Council (now known as the Association of American Publishers) on June 25, 1953, and unequivocally states that "the ordinary individual, by exercising critical judgment, will select the good and reject the bad.
+We trust Americans to recognize propaganda and misinformation, and to make their own decisions about what they read and believe."
 This statement was subsequently endorsed by twenty-one other organizations, including the Freedom to Read Foundation and the National Coalition Against Censorship.

 International work

-As a direct result of his work with the IFC, Dix’s next career move was as a member of the United States Commission to UNESCO in 1955.
+As a direct result of his work with the IFC, Dix's next career move was as a member of the United States Commission to UNESCO in 1955.
 In the following years, Dix became one of the better traveled librarians from the United States.
-He also chaired the ALA’s International Relations Committee from 1955-1960.
+He also chaired the ALA's International Relations Committee from 1955 to 1960.